The State of Bicknell’s Thrush

 What We Can Do to Help

-Breeding habitat in the United States and Canada should be conserved by making sure that best-management practices for forestry operations are adhered to whenever logging occurs in areas inhabited by Bicknell’s Thrush.
+Breeding habitat in the United States are already largely conserved; Hill and Lloyd (2017) estimated that 85% of Bicknell’s Thrush in the U.S. occur on conserved lands like national forests and state-owned conserved areas.
+This is unlikely the case in Canada, where many of their Bicknell’s Thrush occur in forest undergoing timber operations.
+We recently estimated that breeding habitat in these Canadian forests should be conserved by making sure that best-management practices for forestry operations are adhered to whenever logging occurs in areas inhabited by Bicknell’s Thrush.
 Development in mountain-top breeding areas should be avoided wherever possible.

-Winter habitat in the Caribbean should be protected by purchasing it and setting it aside for conservation, by developing easement agreements with willing landowners, or by supporting compatible land uses that provide economic returns while protecting the forest ecosystems required by Bicknell’s Thrush.
-One interesting example of integrating conservation into sustainable development is Reserva Zorzal, a farm in the Dominican Republic.
+Winter habitat in the Caribbean should be protected by purchasing it and permanently setting it aside for conservation, by developing easement agreements with willing landowners, or by supporting compatible land uses that provide economic returns while protecting the forest ecosystems required by Bicknell’s Thrush.
+These are obviously complex issues, involving both local and global economic processes, but our colleague Yolanda (Yoli) León is tackling these difficult conservation issues in the Dominican Republic.
+Another interesting example of integrating conservation into sustainable development is Reserva Zorzal, a farm in the Dominican Republic.
 Seventy percent of the land is set aside to provide habitat for Bicknell’s Thrush; the remainder is used to grow cacao, which generates revenue and jobs.

 Throughout its range